dikshachauhan008/Acart/README.md

 # Acart
-This is a online shoping cart in java spring boot and angular 8.
+This is an online shoping cart in java spring boot and angular 8.